 What can a traditional publisher offer authors that they can’t get with self-publishing?

 Enderlin: The entire business end of it: everything from designing the cover, to selling it into accounts, to publicizing it, to marketing it online and through traditional methods.
+Sure, they can hire someone like Home Service Direct to help them, and this can be greatly useful, but there are other services they would need help with beyond their scope.
 There are at least 50-75 people involved in the publishing of your book.
 Could a self-published author pay 75 people to do what we do?
 Not unless he or she was very rich!